 Stan Rushworth was born during WW2, and served in the military in Okinawa during the early years of the Vietnam War.
 He has lived and worked in highland Guatemala, Hawaii, and has been teaching English in Northern California for the last 30 years, with focus on Indigenous issues.
 He is a citizen of the Chiricahua Apache Nation, is married, and is a grandfather.

-Born and raised in Hawai’i of Okinawan descent, Dr. Uenten received a PhD in Ethnic Studies at UC Berkeley and now teaches in the Ethnic Studies program at San Francisco State University.
-Dr. Uenten is a former president of the Okinawa Association of America and a performer of Okinawan music.
+Born and raised in Hawai’i of Okinawan descent, Dr. Ueunten received a PhD in Ethnic Studies at UC Berkeley and now teaches in the Ethnic Studies program at San Francisco State University.
+Dr. Ueunten is a former president of the Okinawa Association of America and a performer of Okinawan music.